Archive Version - Used for Applications Intended for Due Dates before January 25, 2010 Only.

 3) Project Director/Principal Investigator (PD/PI) Registration in the NIH eRA Commons: Refer to the NIH eRA Commons System (COM) Users Guide.

 Several of the steps of the registration process could take four weeks or more.
-Therefore, the Fellowship Applicant should immediately check with his/her business official to determine whether their organization/institution is already registered in both Grants.gov and the Commons.
-The AHRQ/NIH will accept electronic applications only from organizations that have completed all necessary registrations.
+Therefore, applicants should immediately check with their business official to determine whether their organization/institution is already registered in both Grants.gov and the Commons.
+The NIH will accept electronic applications only from organizations that have completed all necessary registrations.

 2. Content and Form of Application Submission